gnzlbg/static_vector/README.md

 pair<polygon2d<5>, polygon2d<5>> split(polygon<4> square, polygon<2> line);
 ```

-Wether these polygons are to be stored on the stack or on the heap is
+Whether these polygons are to be stored on the stack or on the heap is
 irrelevant.
 We can easily put them on the heap if needed:

 ```c++